 How can I find a sponsor?

-You can use Welcome Connect.
-It helps Americans virtually connect with Ukrainians seeking refuge and start the sponsorship journey together.
-Welcome Connect provides a secure, accessible way for potential sponsors and Ukrainians seeking refuge to connect, start a conversation, and mutually agree on sponsorship.
+Welcome Connect can help you find a sponsor.
+It provides a secure, accessible way for potential sponsors and Ukrainians seeking refuge to connect, start a conversation, and mutually agree on sponsorship

 How can I become a supporter?